Basic Training Supervision

 Responsibilities

-• Work in collaboration with the DPE to provide support for Basic Trainees within your training site(s)
+• collaborate with the DPE to provide support for basic trainees within your training site(s)

-• Oversee the training program for a small group of three to five of Basic Trainees within your hospital.
+• oversee the training program for a small group of 3 to 5 of basic trainees within your hospital

-• Meet with each trainee at least twice per year to assess their progress and use the feedback from the formative assessments (Mini-CEX), learning tools (Learning Needs Analysis) and Ward/Service Consultant reports to help inform and complete the mid and end of year progress.
+• meet with each trainee at least 2 times per year to assess their progress and use the feedback from the formative assessments (Mini-CEX), learning tools (Learning Needs Analysis) and Ward/Service Consultant reports to help them complete the mid and end of year progress

 To apply